Artwork

 Adding art to existing limbs

-Adding art to limbs already in your comp is one of Limber's simplest features.
+All limbs apart from Puppet limbs can have art added to them after they've been made.
+Adding art to existing limbs is one of Limber's simplest features.
 Just select a limber layer and one or more art layers, click the

-button - and all the art will be added to the limb's Lower section.
-If you hold Option
+Add Art button - and all the art will be added to the limb's Lower section.
+If you hold Option / Alt when you click, it goes in the Upper section.
+For 3-bone limbs, hold Shift to add art to the MIddle section.

 If the limb is a shape layer limb, the art layers must also be shape layers.